-It is said that the great English collector Mr. James Goding named the violin the “Jupiter” around 1800.
-It was referred to as “De Chaponay”, “Imperator”, “Ex-Goding” during the 18th to 19th century.
-Once owned by Mr. G. W. Mackenzie, this violin was purchased by the French collector, Vicomte de Janzé from Mr. Goding through Jean-Baptiste Vuillaume (1798-1875) of Paris in 1857.
-In 1886, it passed into the hands of Duke of Camposelice through the luthier George Withers.
-After the death of Duke of Camposelice in 1887, the violin was acquired from the Duchess de Camposelice by Mr. T. W. Barnes of New York.
-Working through the intermediary H. C. Silvestre of Paris, W. E. Hills purchased the violin in 1898, and in the same year, the British collector R.E.
-Brandt acquired the violin from the Hills.
-In 1905, Mrs. Phipps, an amateur cellist from New York, purchased the violin from the Hills as a gift for her husband John S. Phipps.
-The violin remained with the Phipps family for many years.
-In 1971, amateur violinist and collector Dr. Ephraim Engleman (1911-2015) of San Mateo, California purchased the violin through Rembert Wurlitzer Inc. of New York.
-In 1992, the Hayashibara Foundation based in Japan purchased the violin through a German luthier Machold.
-In May 1998, Nippon Music Foundation acquired “Jupiter” from the Hayashibara Foundation through a luthier.
+It is said that the great English collector Mr. James Goding named the violin “Jupiter”.
+It is also known as “Imperator” and “Ex-Goding”.
+In 1857, this violin was purchased by the French collector Vicomte de Janzé from Mr. Goding through Parisian dealer Jean-Baptiste Vuillaume.
+In 1886, it passed into the hands of the Duke of Camposelice through the dealer George Withers.
+After the death of the Duke of Camposelice in 1887, the violin was sold to Mr. Thurlow Weed Barnes of New York by the Duchess of Camposelice.
+Working through the intermediary of H. C. Silvestre of Paris, W. E. Hill & Sons purchased the violin in 1898, and in the same year, sold it to the British collector Mr. Robert E. Brandt.
+In 1905, Mrs. Phipps, an amateur cellist from New York, purchased the violin from the Hills as a gift for her husband Mr. John S. Phipps.
+The violin remained in the Phipps family for many years.
+In 1971, an amateur violinist, collector and Clinical Professor of Medicine Dr. Ephraim P. Engleman (1911-2015) of San Mateo, California purchased the violin through Rembert Wurlitzer, Inc. of New York.
+In 1992, the Hayashibara Foundation purchased the violin, and from them the Nippon Music Foundation acquired it in May 1998.